 The Authority routinely consults Parish Councils for their views on all planning applications by providing them with an initial planning officer assessment alongside details of the application.
-Communication has been aided further with the successful Parish Quadrant meetings which are held throughout the year and Member presence at Parish Council meeting.
+Communication has been aided further with the successful Parish Quadrant meetings which are Chaired by the respective parish representative on the Authority and held throughout the year.

-The Authority published, or engaged with, the New Forest Essential Guide, Park Life, a Pocket Guide and an Annual Report to ensure regular communication on our work performance and issues and opportunities, together with events, press releases, regular email newsletters, website updates and social media posts.
+The Authority engaged with various media outlets, as well as through publications such as Park Life, the Pocket Guide and our Annual Report to ensure regular communication on our work performance and issues and opportunities, together with events, press releases, regular email newsletters, website updates and social media posts.